Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-A criminal group accused of stealing $85,000 worth of liquor from the LCBO and targeting stores like Home Depot, Dollarama, Value Village, and Metro has resulted in the arrest of four individuals from Mississauga.
+A criminal group that reportedly took $85,000 worth of liquor from the LCBO and also targeted Home Depot, Dollarama, Value Village, and Metro stores has resulted in the arrest of four individuals from Mississauga.

-Halton Regional Police reported that their investigation began in August with help from the Liquor Control Board of Ontario (LCBO) Resource Protection Unit.
+According to Halton Regional Police, their investigation began in August in collaboration with the Liquor Control Board of Ontario (LCBO) Resource Protection Unit.

-“During the two-month investigation, police and LCBO investigators identified four people believed to be responsible for a string of thefts involving liquor valued at over $85,000.
-These thefts occurred over 54 separate incidents since May 2025.
-Besides targeting LCBO outlets, the group also stole items from other retailers such as Home Depot, Dollarama, Value Village, and Metro,” said police.
+“Over the course of the two-month investigation, police and LCBO investigators identified four individuals believed responsible for a series of thefts involving liquor valued at over $85,000, committed during 54 separate incidents since May 2025.
+In addition to targeting LCBO locations, the group also stole merchandise from other retailers, including Home Depot, Dollarama, Value Village, and Metro stores,” said police.

-On October 1st, four individuals were arrested in Oakville during a vehicle search that uncovered cocaine and other drugs.
+On Oct.
+1, four suspects were arrested in Oakville during a vehicle search that uncovered cocaine and other drugs.

-All four suspects were already under different types of judicial release due to prior theft-related offenses, according to police.
+All four suspects had been under various forms of judicial release for prior theft-related offenses at the time of their arrest, according to police.

 Christopher Noel, 39, is charged with: